'Messi'ah of Millions: Indian fans wait for Messi's '2011 Tendulkar moment' | Sports-Games

 ''Being an Indian and also someone who watched that cricket World Cup final in Mumbai, Messi gives you that Sachin Tendulkar like feeling,'' he said in a telephone interview. ''It seems the entire world wants to see Messi lift that World Cup.
 We hear about fairy tales and I want to live this fairy tale on Sunday night,'' Deepto said.
 For Indian fans, Argentina and Diego Maradona entered their lives permanently in 1986 when Doordarshan started airing the FIFA World Cup matches from the second round.

-Even in those pre-Internet days when social media wasn't even an idea, Maradona's skills united the Bengalis, the Malayalis and the Goans, the three football mad people's of India.
+Even in those pre-Internet days when social media wasn't even an idea, Maradona's skills united the Bengalis, the Malayalis and the Goans, the three football mad people of India.

 ''Messi belongs to Barcelona as much as to Argentina.
 But there is a social context associated with the mad Argentina fandom especially in Kolkata and Kochi.
 Bengalis and Malayalis are lovers of art and in Maradona, they found an artist they had never seen in their lives,'' said Dwaipayan Chatterjee, an avid club football fan.